luisorellana777/LLM-Tech-Talk/README.md

     * Hugging Face
     * Vertex AI

-## Presentation 2: LLM Distillation - Fine Tuning
+## Presentation 2: LLM Distillation - Fine Tuning, Deployment and Integration

 This presentation delves into the process of creating custom LLM models through fine-tuning.
+Also it focuses on deploying and integrating LLMs using Google Cloud Vertex AI

 **Key Topics:**